T'POL: Our beliefs are based on logic and the pursuit of clarity.

 TRAVIS: I can wait till I'm promoted.

-HOSHI: Okay. (he goes and sits in the Captain's chair) Nice fit.
+(Travis goes and sits in the Captain's chair.)

-TRAVIS: Bridge looks a lot different from here.
+TRAVIS: Nice fit.
+Bridge looks a lot different from here.
 Think anyone would mind if I fired a torpedo?

 REED: Permission to take my station?